Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 Types of most common pain in radiculalgia are a pain sciatica and cruralgia.

 La sciatic pain corresponds to the compression of the sciatic nerve.
 You should know that this nerve has several nerve roots.
-The most affected root is the one between L4 (fourth vertebrate lumbar) and L5 (fifth lumbar vertebra).
+The root most affected is the one located between L4 (fourth lumbar vertebra) and L5 (fifth lumbar vertebra).

 Nerve compression can also affect the root between L5 and S1 (S1: first sacral vertebra).
 The latter is located just below the back.
 The route of this sciatic nerve begins on the buttock, crosses the leg and ends at the level of the feet.